-Additionally, Broccoli is low in calorie and high in Soluble Fibers.
+Additionally, Broccoli is low in calorie and high in soluble fibers.

-Flaxseeds are one of the best plant-based sources of fibers, Proteins, and healthy Omega-3 essential fatty acids.
-The best way to intake the flaxseeds is to use it in powder form.
+Flaxseeds are one of the best plant-based sources of fibers, proteins, and healthy Omega-3 essential fatty acids as well.

 No matter what you are(vegetarian or non-vegetarian), Water is essential for you.
 So try to drink plenty of water throughout the day and take good sleep.

-Keep Keep Smiling and be Happy. 🙂
+Keep Smiling and be Happy. 🙂